skhomyn/fitbit-viewer/README.md

 - [jDatePicker](https://jdatepicker.org) for the built-in calendar, including some minor modifications of the [constraints](https://github.com/JDatePicker/JDatePicker/tree/master/src/main/java/org/jdatepicker/constraints) classes not included in release 1.3.4
 - [log4j](http://logging.apache.org/log4j/2.x/) for logging

+Full documentation of this application can be found in our [javadoc](/src/doc).

 ### Modes of Operation
 ###### Test mode
 Offline version of the application; no access to a user account.